opf-labs/planets-suite/PC/jhove/README.txt

 JHOVE services use a Java API so they do not depend on any command line tools.
-However, a configuration file is required in the JBoss conf directory, which is deployed with the server (so if_sp needs to be updated and a fresh server deployment might be necessary).